-But not just nay practice will do.
-It needs to be what psychologist Anders Erricson calls, deliberate practice.
-It’s easy to think that practice is simply doing a task over and over.
+Many people think that practice is just repeating something over and over.
 This kind of practice is known as massed practice.
 It leads to good short-term memory.
 But that short term memory quickly fades.
 Remember cramming for school exams?

 Deliberate practice, however, is purposeful and leads to better long-term memory formation.
 It involves retrieving memories just before they fade and is much harder than massed practice.